From a Local...By Patricia Blackstock

 Broadway at the Beach Fireworks Schedule

-More Things To Do when you're visiting Myrtle Beach!
+100+ Things To Do when you visit Myrtle Beach

 Head down to Garden City Beach!
 Here you can walk this FREE Garden City Pier.
-I think this is the only pier where you you can walk without a fee.
+I think this is the only pier left in the Grand Strand where you you can still walk the pier without a fee.
 You'll find free parking at the bottom of the pier, and under it as well!

 Garden City Beach Pier 1.